Brexit and the housing crisis – where are we now?

 A fall in house prices is of course a good thing for many, although if people are not moving up the ladder then for those trying to reach the first rung the desire of banks to lend and builders to build is ever more critical.

 What does this mean for the planning system?
 Gavin Barwell has now been appointed as Housing and Planning Minister (and Minister for London, in case he is not already busy enough) and Sajid Javid as Communities Secretary.
-They will have to hit the ground running, which much still left to do to bring the recently enacted Housing and Planning Act to full effect.
-The industry is still unclear on precisely what Starter Homes requirements will look like and whether Permissions in Principle are likely to even out the playing field and encourage development on brownfield land.
+They will have to hit the ground running, with much still left to do to bring the recently enacted Housing and Planning Act to full effect.
+The industry is still unclear on precisely what Starter Homes requirements will look like, what is to be the right to buy, and whether Permissions in Principle are likely to even out the playing field and encourage development on brownfield land.